hindu-comm/mail_stream_advaita-l/2017/05/Fwd_Rama_and_Krishna/129__V_Subrahmanian.md

 >
 >
 >
-> > Vaishnavaites do not believe Shiva can give moksha.​
+> > Vaishnavaites do not believe Shiva can give moksha.
 >
-> ​They are a few steps ahead of dvaitins in this area perhaps, since
+> They are a few steps ahead of dvaitins in this area perhaps, since
 > Purandara Dasa prays to Shiva for a tailadhAravat manas in harI, which is
 > hopefully the means to their mokSha.
 >